OathPros/COMP3/source/containers/windows.rst

 * Primary windows should always be independent — closing one primary window should not result in other primary windows being closed.
 * Apps can be single primary window only, or they can have multiple primary windows open at any one time.
 Multiple primary windows are common for viewer or editor apps.
+* All primary windows should be resizable.
+* The default size of primary windows should be appropriate to their content.
+Windows that display large content like documents or videos should be suitably large to provide a good experience without the need to resize the window.
+On the other hand, windows with a limited amount of UI can and should default to a smaller size.

 Secondary Windows
 -----------------